soilspectroscopy/ossl-manual/docs/index.md

 - **[LUCAS topsoil (VisNIR) Soil Spectral Library](http://esdac.jrc.ec.europa.eu/)** [@orgiazzi2018lucas] was made available by the European Commission through the European Soil Data Centre managed by the Joint Research Centre (JRC), <http://esdac.jrc.ec.europa.eu/>; we have degraded location accuracy of points so that exact locations are about 1-km off;
 - **[The Central African Soil Spectral Library](https://github.com/laura-summerauer/ssl-central-africa)** described in detail in @Summerauer2021 contains limited number of samples representing Central Africa;

-For more advanced used of the soil spectral libraries **we advise to contact the original data producers** especially to get help with using, extending and improving the original SSL data.
+For more advanced uses of the soil spectral libraries **we advise to contact the original data producers** especially to get help with using, extending and improving the original SSL data.

 We are also grateful to **[USDA National Institute of Food and Agriculture #2020-67021-32467](https://nifa.usda.gov/press-release/nifa-invests-over-7-million-big-data-artificial-intelligence-and-other)** for providing funding for this project.